 The magenta pink flowers of Agastache ‘Bolero’ dance in even the softest summer breeze, bringing the garden to life.

-A hardy plant with a long flowering period, Agastache ‘Bolero’ produces an abundance of flower stems.
+This hardy plant has a long flowering period, producing an abundance of flower stems.
 Each is packed with tubular pink to purple flowers opening from purple calyxes.

-The new spring leaves of Agastache ‘Bolero’ have a nice, bronze blush that ages to green in summer.
-The bush is compact and well branched.
+Agastache ‘Bolero’ is compact and well branched, and the new leaves have a nice, bronze blush that ages to green in summer.

-The foliage of Agastache has a lemon-anise fragrance.
-This is strongest when brushed up against, so if you like it, plant it where it can be enjoyed such as by a pathway.
+The foliage of Agastache has a lemon-anise fragrance that is strongest when brushed up against, so if you like it, plant it where it can be enjoyed such as by a pathway.
 You can even pick the new leaves and use them to make your own tea.

 Agastache 'Bolero' looks fantastic in dry beds, cottage gardens, rock gardens and large containers.
 It is an excellent plant for attracting birds, bees and beneficial insects to your garden.